gregora/Wave-Equation/README.md

 # Wave-Equation
-A numerical solver for the wave equation written in C++
+A numerical solver for the wave equation written in C++.
+CUDA support is also added for physical simulation.

 ## Theory